 Intune Managed + Azure AD Joined Client ==> SCCM Client Installation

-- Use Intune Mobile Application Deployment to install SCCM client on Windows 10 devices
+- Use Intune Mobile Application Deployment to install the SCCM client on Windows 10 devices

 - Workload Transition – Complex Win 32 MSI / App-V